electrode-io/fynpo/README.md

   If you want to keep the symlink path, then set the environment variable [NODE_PRESERVE_SYMLINKS] to `1`.
 It doesn't affect normal operations either way unless you have code that explicitly depend on the path, which should be avoided.
 The subtle difference is that with preserve symlink, each symlink path of the same module will be loaded as its own instance by Node's module system.

 - `fyn` can't handle npm's `npm-shrinkwrap.json` and `package-lock.json` files.

-# Using with Lerna

-[lerna] actually implements its own internal `npm link` like feature to support a monorepo with packages that depend on each other.

-`fyn` works particularly well with a [lerna] monorepo, but of course since it offers an enhanced `npm link`, it replaces [lerna]'s bootstrap feature.

-To bootstrap a [lerna] repo with `fyn`'s enhanced `npm link`, please use the module [fynpo].

 # License